-Our team has surveyed over 500 most successful Shopify stores and found out that a majority of them have well-designed footers.
-Furthermore, according to Smart Insights’ study, upgrading a site’s footer resulted in a 23.77% boost in sales conversion .
-These facts stress the positive impact of a proper footer on the success of many websites, including your Shopify store.
+Our team has surveyed over 500 most successful Shopify stores and found out that a majority of them have a well-designed footer.
+According to Smart Insights’ study, an upgraded site’s footer resulted in a 23.77% boost in sales conversion .
+Therefore, creating a Shopify footer with all useful functions, such as footer menus or social icons, should be on your to-do list.

-In this article, you will get to know all the must-have elements of a high-converting Shopify footer.
-But first, let’s clear up the most typical concern.
+In this article, you will get to know all the must-have elements of a high-converting Shopify footer, plus a how-to-edit guide.

-Next, let’s scroll down and take a look at several examples of different footer designs.
+But first, let’s take a look at several examples of different footer designs.

 When you look at this footer, what comes to your mind?
-Sketchy, unprofessional, and unattractive?
+Kinda sketchy, unprofessional, and unattractive?
 This is because there are too many awkward wide gaps.
 The CTA color also does not match with the footer theme.

 This second store seems better than the above but still needs improvement.
-The footer design is too old-fashioned for a clothes store.
+The footer design is a bit old-fashioned for a clothes store.
 There is a lack of trust badges that help to enhance their credibility.

 What’s more, the social media links in the text form are not easy to recognize.
 It would be better if they use social media icons instead.